Four Sheets to the Wind: Production

-The script was developed with the support of the Sundance Institute, and was filmed in Holdenville, Oklahoma (Harjo's hometown) and in Tulsa.
+The script was developed with the support of the Sundance Institute and was filmed in Holdenville, Oklahoma (Harjo's hometown) and in Tulsa.
 Harjo has commented that one of his purposes in writing the script was to react against expectations and stereotypes, for example by depicting Cufe "drinking a beer" while not making alcoholism a central issue, and showing him becoming involved with Francie without making the movie into "an issue-driven interracial relationship story".

 Reception

 The film premiered at the 2007 Sundance Film Festival, where it was nominated for the grand jury prize.
-The film's co-star Tamara Podemski won a Sundance special jury prize for her performance as Miri, and she was later nominated for best supporting actress at the 2007 Independent Spirit Awards.
+Tamara Podemski won a Sundance special jury prize for her performance as Miri, and she was later nominated for best supporting actress at the 2007 Independent Spirit Awards.
 At the 2007 American Indian Film Festival, Harjo was named best director, and Cody Lightning was named best actor for his performance as Cufe.

 The film received largely positive reviews from critics.
-Hollywood Reporter/Associated Press reviewer Duane Byrge noted that it was a "captivating crowd-pleaser" at Sundance, praised the actors, and described it as "a personal story that transcends any specific heritage or geographic setting".
+On Rotten Tomatoes the film holds an approval rating of 100% based on 7 reviews, with an average rating of 7.1/10.
+Associated Press reviewer Duane Byrge noted that it was a "captivating crowd-pleaser" at Sundance and praised the actors, described it as "a personal story that transcends any specific heritage or geographic setting".
 Varietys Dennis Harvey commented that the film is "so low-key it risks making little impression", but ultimately wins "viewer sympathy and affection".
 Zack Haddad of Film Threat compared the film to Garden State and complimented its "wonderfuly oddball comedy" as well as its "heart-felt" message.